Montgomery County Drug Lawyer

 - Lysergic acid diethylamide

-Types of Drug Charges in Montgomery County
+Types of Drug Charges in MoCo

 Law enforcement in Montgomery County typically measure the severity of drug offenses by the amount of the substance in your possession.
 If you are accused of possessing a large quantity of drugs, police will assume that it was not for personal use, but to sell or distribute.
 You can be charged with a drug crime under Section 5-602 for manufacturing, distributing, dispensing or possessing a controlled substance.